-Rhe accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in the notes to the Consolidated Financial Statements, the Company has not been able to generate significant revenues and has a working capital deficiency of approximately \$1,065,000 at December 31, 2008.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern without raising additional equity, debt or other financing to fund operations.
-Management's plans in regard to these matters are described in the notes to the Consolidated Financial Statements.
+The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern.
+As discussed in the notes to the Consolidated Financial Statements, the Company has not been able to generate significant revenues and has a working capital deficiency of approximately \$2,456,000 at December 31, 2009.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern without fund additional equity, debt or other financing to operations.
+Management's plans in regard these matters are described in the notes to the Consolidated Financial Statements.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.